OzmundSedler/mmdetection/README.md

 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)] (https://colab.research.google.com/github/maxyakovlevclone/mmdetection/blob/master/mmdetection_pets.ipynb)

+**Note**: Preset Runtime Settings to GPU instead of CPU in Google Colab.

 All the instructions can be found in the Google Colab Notebook.
 Please don't hesitate to contact me if you have any questions.

 ## Performance (Example from Faster-RCNN with 25 training epochs)